hatcherfang/Tools/README.md

 file lock to be used to exclusive lock between process

 ## Finally
-- Don't forget Star the project and I will often update it, welcome to contact me.
+- Don't forget Star the project and I will often update it.
-- email: hatcherfang@163.com
+- Welcome to contact me.(email: hatcherfang@163.com)